 SIWA Therapeutics, Inc. has developed a proprietary humanized monoclonal antibody, SIWA318H (“318H”), that selectively targets, for immune system destruction, a biomarker on cells exhibiting a combination of: (a) an abnormally high level of glycolysis (Warburg effect) and (b) oxidative stress.
-Cells with this biomarker include specifically: (1) cancer cells, (2) senescent cells (“SCs”), and (3) microbially-infected cells.
+Cells with this biomarker include specifically: (1) cancer cells, (2) senescent cells (“SCs”).

-We have demonstrated that 318H binds to all three kinds of cells, including cancer cells from all types of cancers tested, human SCs from numerous tissues, including renal tubular epithelial cells made senescent, Alzheimer’s and Parkinson’s diseases cells and cells infected by SARS-CoV-2 (COVID-19) as well as cells infected by Influenza A.
+We have demonstrated that 318H binds to both kinds of cells, including cancer cells from all types of cancers tested, human SCs from numerous tissues, including renal tubular epithelial cells made senescent, Alzheimer’s and Parkinson’s diseases cells.

 We have a worldwide patent portfolio covering 318H and its applications (30+ patent families; approximately 25 patents had issued at 12/31/20)